Dendrobium

 Sunlight : 50 ~ 75% daily.

-In orchid nurseries, nets are cast above the plants to create a semi-shaded environment (lath houses).
+In orchid farms, nets are cast above the plants to create a semi-shaded environment (lath houses).
 This creates an environmental condition of 50 ~ 70% sunlight, which is conducive for growth and flowering and prevents leaves and flowers from sunburns.
 Unfortunately, such measures are not practical for most private collectors or home growers yet this does not mean that Dendrobiums can be deprived of sunlight.
 Sunlight is still the most important element, alongside water, to ensure a healthy plant and its flowering.
-For non-nursery environments, Dendrobiums should be exposed to at least 8 hours of sunlight a day.
+Dendrobiums should be exposed to at least 8 hours of sunlight a day.
 Look out for areas in your garden or home that are adequately exposed to the sun.

 Water :